MohammadYAmmar/MohammadYAmmar/README.md

 ### Salem 👋, I'm Eng.
 Mohammad Yaser Ammar
-🔭 I'm currently working as Data Analyst Developer
+🔭 I'm currently working as a Data Analyst Developer

 <p align="left"> I am a highly passionate Computer Engineer with a strong affinity for technology.
 Throughout my academic journey, I have explored various fields by engaging in competitions and working on additional projects.
 My interest is in the unique fusion of techniques, which I find both intriguing and enjoyable.
 I have had the opportunity to participate in several competitions, earning accolades for my performance.
 Notably, I secured third place in the Devogame 2021 competition, focusing on cloud security and cybersecurity. 🥉 </p>